JetBrains/teamcity-documentation/topics/service-messages.md

 [Read more](configuring-build-parameters.md) about build parameters and their prefixes.

->Since the `setParameter` mechanism does not publish anything to the server until the build if finished, it is not possible to update parameters during the build via REST API.
+>Since the `setParameter` mechanism does not publish anything to the server until the build is finished, it is not possible to update parameters during the build via REST API.
 >
 {type="note"}